yycorcino/python-flex-bison-compiler/README.md

 </div>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-A mini compiler demonstrating the use of data types within Flex and Bison.
+A mini compiler demonstrating the use of data types utilizing Flex and Bison.
 In the case of Python, the print statement is able to take in multiple data types such as integers and string.
 The developer in Python would simply call `print(<value>)`, however inside the compiler it requires complex design to determine the value type then it can print to the console.

 <!-- GETTING STARTED -->

 ## Getting Started

 Installing and configuring Flex and Bison using Docker.